hurzelpurzel/micro-jobs-server/README.md

 # MicroJobs

 Micro Jobs is a small platform that allows users to offer or to request services in return for money.
+Look [here](https://github.com/goto-eof/micro-jobs-client) for the front-end project.

 # Technologies
 - Java;